alexle/alexle.github.com/posts/quitting-fantasy-football.markdown

 No longer though, since I have officially quit Fantasy Football.

 I don't know how, but Fantasy Football managed to turn my relaxing Sundays into 12 hour marathons of roller-coaster, maddening, torture.

-It was nice when my team won.
+ Sure, it was nice when my team won.
 But it was worse when my team performed badly and life cease to have meaning.

 Exaggerations aside, here are the main reasons why I'm leaving Fantasy Football:

 ##1.
 Completely alters the way I watch football.##
 I would nitpick every miscue my players made and react irrationally afterwards.
 I can't believe Calvin Johnson dropped that pass!
 Come on Peyton, your tight end was WIDE open and you decided to throw into double-coverage?
-Okay, this time hand the ball off or take a sack as long as you stay in field goal range or throw it to anyone EXCEPT Reggie Wayne.
+Okay, this time hand the ball off or take a sack as long as you stay in field goal range or throw it to anyone EXCEPT Larry Fitzgerald.

 It use to be simply rooting for a team to score and win was good enough.
 Now it only mattered if certain players scored or touched the ball.